 They used to say that life in America is much easier if you have three friends – a doctor, a lawyer, and an auto mechanic.
-Of the three, the auto mechanic is the one technology is considering the last two substitute.
+Of the three, the auto mechanic is the one technology is considering the last two substitutes.

 Everything we own needs some TLC once in a while including cars.
 Over 90% of American households own automobiles.
 So, we can safely say that this business is here to stay…